niekvleeuwen/website/content/posts/analyzing-data-of-six-month-southeast-asia-trip/index.md

 ---
-title: "Analyzing Polarsteps Data of a Six Month Souteast Asia Trip"
+title: "Analyzing Polarsteps Data of a Six Month Southeast Asia Trip"
 date: 2024-04-30T10:36:07+02:00
-description: ""
+description: "Analysis of Polarsteps location data gathered during a six month trip through Southeast "
 categories: ["Data Science"]
-draft: true
 ---

 During my six month trip through Southeast Asia, my girlfriend and I tracked our trip using Polarsteps.
-This app tracks your location via a phone and shows your latest location in a dashboard, which you can share with your family and friends.
-Besides tracking the location, you can upload 'steps' which include some pictures and a short description about the location.
-Discovering the export feature sparked my curiosity and led me to analyze the data.
+The app tracks your location and shows your latest location in a dashboard, which you can share with your family and friends.
+Besides tracking the location, you can upload 'steps', which include pictures/video's and a description about the location.
+After we returned, I wanted to create a backup, so I exported the data.
+Discovering that this export also contained all of the collected coordinates during our trip sparked my curiosity, and led me to analyze the data.

 ### Data export

-The [export process](https://support.polarsteps.com/article/124-how-can-i-export-a-copy-of-my-data) for Polarsteps was quite easy, and the data is provided in a JSON format.
+The [export process](https://support.polarsteps.com/article/124-how-can-i-export-a-copy-of-my-data) for Polarsteps was quite easy, and the data is provided in the JSON format.
 The export data contains a file with the data of the user (`user.json`) and a folder per trip.
 Each trip has a file with all the GPS points (`locations.json`) and a file with the information of the trip and all of the steps (`trip.json`).
 The uploaded media is stored in a folder per step.

 ```
 \---data